Table of Contents

 LWC Interview Questions for Experienced Professionals

-As an LWC developer, having some prior experience before switching to a new job in the industry will help you out.
-But reading these advanced Salesforce Lightning interview questions will prepare you for the next interview round.
+As an LWC developer, having prior experience before switching to a new job in the industry will help you.
+But reading these advanced Salesforce LWC interview questions will prepare you for the next interview round.

 16. What are Web Components?
-Is the Process of LWC Based on the Web Components?
+Is the LWC Process Based on Web Components?

-Web Components are a collection of web platform APIs that allow developers to create reusable, contained HTML tags for custom elements.
+Web Components are a set of web platform APIs that enable developers to create reusable, encapsulated HTML tags for custom elements.
 They consist of the Shadow DOM, Custom Elements, and HTML Templates.
 LWC is built on Web Components and uses standard APIs to develop fast, flexible, and reusable elements.

-Lifecycle hooks are unique methods in LWC that help developers run code at defined stages of a component’s lifecycle.
-ConnectedCallback and renderedCallback are two of the most used lifecycle hooks.
-These hooks allow developers to run code when a component is placed into the DOM and after it has been rendered.
+Lifecycle hooks are unique methods in LWC that enable developers to run code at specific stages of a component’s lifecycle.
+ConnectedCallback and renderedCallback are among the most commonly used lifecycle hooks.
+These hooks enable developers to execute code when a component is inserted into the DOM and after it has been rendered.
 Understanding the distinctions between these hooks is essential for efficiently handling component initialization and updates.

 18. Are Callback Functions Asynchronous or Synchronous?

-Callback functions can be synchronous and asynchronous, but it depends on the context where they are being passed.
+Callback functions can be synchronous or asynchronous, depending on the context in which they are passed.
 For example, callbacks in setTimeout() or fetch() are asynchronous, while callbacks in array methods like forEach() are synchronous.

 19. What do you mean by Callback Hell?

 In simple terms, callback hell refers to the situation where multiple stacked callback functions result in a complex code structure.
-It frequently happens in asynchronous programming when callbacks are utilized extensively, resulting in highly nested code that is difficult to maintain and debug.
+It frequently occurs in asynchronous programming when callbacks are used extensively, leading to deeply nested code that is difficult to maintain and debug.

 20. What are Decorators in LWC?